Binozo/EchoGo/README.md

 Now you need a host system for your Echo because it can't live on its own.
 In this example, we are using a Raspberry Pi Zero 2 W.

 Compile your Go executable.
-Take a look in [Compilation](README.md#Compilation) for more info.
+Take a look at [Compilation](README.md#Compilation) for more info.
 Make sure your executable is named `echogo`.

 Now copy the following 3 files into the home directory of your Raspberry Pi (`/home/pi/`):